 All personnel engaged in research or instructional activities with controlled substances listed in 21 CFR 1308, Schedules I through V are required to register with the Drug Enforcement Administration through the UCCS and the Office of the Vice President for Administration.
 Registration requires the enrollment of the user and the specific application.
 Teaching or research with controlled substances by personnel who are not registered with the Drug Enforcement Administration, or by persons who are not being directly supervised by a current registrant is strictly prohibited.
 Teaching or research using controlled substances for applications which are not registered is strictly prohibited as well.

-1 This policy does not apply to controlled substances dispensed by a practitioner to a patient in the course of professional practice as authorized by his/her licensee.
+1 This policy does not apply to controlled substances dispensed by a practitioner to a patient in the course of professional practice as authorized by their licensee.
 Specifically, this policy does not apply to activities of the pharmacy at the University Health and Psychological Services or to campus physicians or veterinarians.

 APM 526 -Page 1